Houston Drug Manufacturing Lawyer

 In general, an individual can be charged with drug manufacturing or cultivation if they participated in any stage of the process.
 These stages can include building, selling or setting up specialized equipment, possessing or selling precursor chemicals used to make the drug, or actually manufacturing the drug.

-Jed Silverman is a proven trial attorney with successful outcomes in drug cultivation and manufacturing cases.
-We will work tenaciously to defend your rights.
+Jed Silverman, our Houston drug manufacturing lawyer, has successful outcomes in drug cultivation and manufacturing cases.
 Call now!

 The manufacture and cultivation of illegal drugs is aggressively prosecuted in Texas.
 These offenses are generally charged as felonies, and the consequences can include prison time and fines.
 However, there are a number of defenses that can be asserted in these cases, depending on the circumstances.